ahayman/NYTViewer-android/README.md

 ### Unit Tests

 I push for Unit Tests as much as possible with my clients, and when I estimate tasks, I will default include Unit Tests as part of my estimate.
 My goal is roughly 80% coverage for a front end project, which should include everything except Views and pure Dependency Injection code.
-I am sensitive to client needs, however, and will forego Unit Tests when asked.

 This was a time-constrained project, and I was asked to complete the project first without Unit Tests to ensure I was finished within the constraints given to me.
 I've included a single suite of Unit Tests on the `ArticleListVM` to exemplify my approach to Unit Testing.